colourOfLooseMetal/yikesOrNah/README.md

   </a>

   # WARNING
-  ## As this project aims to filter language containing hate speach, the files contain examples of such language.
+  ## As this project aims to filter language containing hate speach, some files contain examples of extremely explicit hateful langauge